 From a young age, I thought high income, acquired through education and skills, was the most important factor to grow wealth.

 Income can be powerful to grow wealth, but it is futile if you can’t first control your spending.

 Let’s go through some examples to prove this point.

 Look to Pro Athletes and Lottery Winners

 Pro athletes and lottery winners also have a hard time retaining wealth.
 These folks did not build expense management habits before getting hit with massive income.

 The National Bureau of Economic Research found that 16% of NFL players filed for bankruptcy by year 12 of retirement2.
 Higher pay and longer career length had no effect on the bankruptcy rate.

 Another study took a look at lottery winners.
 They found that large cash transfers to those in financial distress just delayed bankruptcy3.
-More money was a band-aid solution – it just delayed the inevitable.
+Money did not prevent bankruptcy.

 Additional money is a band-aid solution to lacking expense management behaviors.

 Expense management behaviors are akin to a foundation for a building.
 Without them, collapse is inevitable.